Adventech/sabbath-school-lessons/src/en/2022-01/06/inside-story.md

 I always was a coward.

 When I first moved into an academy dormitory in South Korea, I had to listen to Christian music to fall asleep at night.
-When some unkind students robbed me of 10,000 South Korean won (about USD 10) in the bathroom at the train station, I was scared to enter the train station’s bathroom again.
+When some unkind students robbed me of 10,000 South Korean won (about US$10) in the bathroom at the train station, I was scared to enter the train station’s bathroom again.

 My fears peaked when I served for a year as a student missionary in the rural Philippines.
 Young men who were curious about me—a young foreign woman—gathered around my candlelit house at night, whistling and sometimes peering into the windows.
 I began to suffer insomnia and could fall asleep only at dawn after listening to Christian music and reading the Bible.